-It starts like that the first newsletter produced by Hiccup Circus Uganda.
+Thus began the first newsletter produced by Hiccup Circus Uganda.

 The production was finalized in three months and the premiere was staged at the ISP premises.
-For about 40 minutes, we performed a very contaminated circus show with juggling and acrobatic, a strange clown playing an electric guitar, a scaring man on stilts and it was there where we meet for the first time our friend Mr Kato, the positive role model giant puppet… the incorporated educational messages were about waste management and alcohol abuse beside two live songs with dedicated lyrics.
+For about 40 minutes, we performed a very contaminated circus show with juggling and acrobatic, a strange clown playing an electric guitar, a scaring man on stilts and it was there where we meet for the first time our friend Mr Kato, the positive role model giant puppet… the incorporated educational messages were about waste management and alcohol abuse besides two live songs with dedicated lyrics.

 The first performance went well and was appreciated by the composite audience that we were able to attract and entertain so we take our courage to move outside and stage in a school.
 For budget reasons the first school to host our performance wasn’t far from our home base so we were able to save money and carry all the equipment in one pick up plus a car while the performers just walk there.

 The school was the S. Barnabas Muyenga High, a day and boarding institution with about 500 students from pre-primary to secondary.
-It has a nice basketball pitch with plenty space for all our equipment and can accommodate all the students under nice shadow.
-With some adjustments we replicated the first performance plus two post-show workshops about alcohol abuse and waste management.
-All the audience members have been love it and appreciated with lots of smiles and laughter.
+It has a nice basketball pitch with plenty of space for all our equipment and can accommodate all the students under a nice shadow.
+With some adjustments, we replicated the first performance plus two post-show workshops about alcohol abuse and waste management.
+All the audience members have been loving it and appreciated with lots of smiles and laughter.
 The good feeling was also confirmed by the teaching staff that appraised the educational messages we proposed finding it relevant, useful and able to reach the target… the rest is history and for more please go on the outreach menu for additional information about our involvement with communities.

-Circus will not save Africa but it can shape a better Uganda, help to make dialogue possible among generations, lowering barriers, informing and building trust among children.
+The circus will not save Africa but it can shape a better Uganda, help to make dialogue possible among generations, lowering barriers, informing and building trust among children.
 It can provide a model of shared loyalty that transcends common ways of teaching.
 It can demonstrate, to a wide audience, that what appears to be impossible is indeed possible… even knowledge.

 None of these may be sufficient to bring about the requisite social change, but without them, no change is possible… particularly without your help.